jboss-developer/jboss-eap-quickstarts/batch-processing/README.md

 Now we will simulate a file with duplicate records.
 This will raise an exception and stop the processing.
 After that, we will fix the file and continue the importing where it stopped.

-Check the `Generate a duplicate record` checkbox and click on `Generate a new file ans start import job` button.
-If you click on `Refresh the table` button, you will see that the job failed with the following Exit Status: `Error : org.hibernate.exception.ConstraintViolationException: could not execute statement`.
-This was caused because we tried to insert a duplicate record at the Database.
+Mark the `Generate a duplicate record` checkbox and click on `Generate a new file and start import job` button.
+If you click on `Update jobs list` button, you will see that the job failed with the following Exit Status: `Error : org.hibernate.exception.ConstraintViolationException: could not execute statement`.
+This was caused because the job tried to insert a duplicate record at the Database.

 Now we will fix the file and restart that job execution.
 Uncheck the `Generate a duplicate record` checkbox and click on `Generate a new file` button.
 This will generate file without errors.

 Click on `Restart` button on the `List of Jobs` table.
-If you  click on `Refresh the table` button, you will realize that the job was completed.
+If you  click on `Update jobs list` button, you will realize that the job was completed.

 Analyze the logs and check that the job started from the last checkpoint.